The Fall of the House of Usher (1960)

 Philip Winthrop (Mark Damon) arrives at the House of Usher, he announces himself as the fianceé of Madeline Usher.
 He is greeted by her brother Roderick (Vincent Price), who tells Philip of the terrible aflictions that have beset the Usher clan and urges him to leave.
 Driven by his love for Madeline, Philip insists on staying and tries to take Madeline back home with him, but he soon discovers the oppressive atmosphere over the place and Roderick tells him of its ghastly origins.

 The Fall of the House of Usher was the first of a series of gothic horror pictures.
 In the late 1950s AIP (American International Pictures) were establishing themselves as producers and distributors of low budget and independent pictures.
-Director Roger Corman became a company favourite - able to shoot effective films in just a few days and on a tiny budget he helmed a variety of projects, including the 'classic' Attack of the Crab Monsters (1957).
-In 1960, the producers again asked Corman to shoot a pair of cheap black and white horror films, instead he suggested that they pool the money to make one large gothic horror film, the genre becoming very popular thanks to the British Hammer Films company.
-While the English studio was busy remaking Universal's monster movies, Corman opted to shoot a work of Edgar Allan Poe - Universal in the 1930s had briefly explored Poe's work, and it had name recognition all over North America, but most importantly was public domain and thus free for the picking.
+Director Roger Corman became a company favourite - able to shoot effective films in just a few days and on a tiny budget he helmed a variety of projects, including the 'classic' Attack of the Crab Monsters (1957) which epitomised AIP's output at the time.
+In 1960 the producers again asked Corman to shoot a pair of cheap black and white horror films, instead he suggested that they pool the money to make one larger scale gothic horror film, the genre becoming very popular at the time thanks to the British Hammer Films company.
+While the English studio was busy remaking Universal's monster movies, Corman suggested the work of Edgar Allan Poe - Universal in the 1930s had briefly explored Poe's work, and it had name recognition all over North America, but most importantly was public domain and thus free for the picking.

-The script was adapted by writer Richard Matheson (I am Legend) from the classic and most popular of Edgar Allan Poe's short stories.
-Although the general ambience of the story is similar to Poe's book, Matheson has made a number of major changes to the story - most importantly the film's key romantic theme was an invention of the script and is not in the novel (Matheson made a similar change to the famous Bram Stoker's story for Dan Curtis' Dracula (1974)).
-Fortunately this element does not seem tacked on, like in so many stories, but is very well written into the very unsettling atmosphere of the Poe framework.
+The script was adapted by writer Richard Matheson (best known for his novel I am Legend) from the classic and most popular of Edgar Allan Poe's short stories.
+Although the general ambience of the story is similar to Poe's book, Matheson has made a number of major changes to the story - most importantly the film's key romantic theme was an invention of the script and is not in the novel.
+Fortunately this element does not seem tacked on, like in so many stories, but is very well written into the highly unsettling atmosphere of the Poe framework.
 The dialogue is similarly well written, with beautiful use of classical language.
-Only a few slight blemishes (awkward references to the house being located in America and moved across from England) threaten to spoil this otherwise very well written film.
-Pacing is relatively sedate, slightly slower than most of the equivalent Hammer and Universal horrors.
-Although mostly dialogue, the story builds well and unexpectedly with a good and quite scary atmosphere, to its impressive climax.
+Only a few slight blemishes (in particular the awkward references to the ancient house being located in America and moved across from England) threaten to spoil this otherwise very well written film.
+Pacing is relatively sedate, slightly slower than most of the equivalent Hammer and Universal horrors but although mostly dialogue based, the story builds well and unexpectedly with an effectively scary atmosphere, to its impressive climax.

 The film has the general ambience of a Hammer film, with some very nice looking sets.
 Roger Corman, working with cinematographer Floyd Crosby, makes good use of tracking shots and some strange angles.
-The use of a cinemascope frame is rather unnecessary for a completely studio-bound production, but Corman does use it to create some nice visual compositions that have been ignored over years of fullscreen TV prints.
-The editing is surprisingly effective, and the most impressive scene is a surreal, colour tinted dream sequence.
-AIP regular Les Baxter provides a nice orchestral soundtrack that for the most part sounds like a standard James Bernard Hammer score, but has some strange avant-guard vocals towards the climax that really helps to create the unsettling atmosphere.
+The use of a cinemascope frame might seem unnecessary for a completely studio-bound production, but Corman does use it to create some nice visual compositions that have been subsequently mauled by years of fullscreen TV prints.
+The editing is surprisingly effective and the most impressive scene is a surreal, colour tinted dream sequence.
+AIP regular Les Baxter provides a nice orchestral soundtrack that for the most part sounds like a standard James Bernard Hammer score, but has some strange avant-garde vocals towards the climax that really help to underscore the unsettling atmosphere.

 In Brief

 Anyone famous in it?
-Vincent Price - An icon of the 1960s American horror films who starred in dozens of classic films.
+Vincent Price - an American horror icon he also appeared in Corman's Tower of London (1962)

 Directed by anyone interesting?
-Roger Corman - most famous for producing hundreds of low budget horror and sci-fi films, he also made a name for himself early on with the AIP gothic horrors.
+Roger Corman - most famous for producing hundreds of low budget horror and sci-fi films, he made a name for himself as a director on the AIP gothic horrors including Premature Burial (1962).

 The DVD